To display the experiments dashboard, select:

-- Dashboard in the Experiments panel if you are viewing the Statistics tab of an experiment.
+- Dashboard in the Experiments panel if you are in the Statistics tab of an experiment.

 To display the Dashboard panel, it is necessary to have more than two experiments.
 If you have two experiments in list, it will be possible to display just the Experiments comparison.

-The Dashboard panel shows a series of analytics useful to understand the overall experiments quality and trend and its visual form depends on the performed experiment number.
+The Dashboard panel shows a series of analytics useful to understand the overall experiments quality and trend and its visual form depends on the performed experiments number.

 Last experiment quality

-On top of the panel you can see the last experiment performance date and time, the author, the analyzed documents, the documents with categories, with annotations, the library used, Precision, Recall and F-measure metrics.
+On top of the panel you can see the last experiment performance date and time, the author, the analyzed documents, the documents with extractions and with annotations, the library used, the match strategy, Precision, Recall and F-measure metrics.

 Overall quality trend on library

-To check the engines performance performance, in the dashboard upper part:
+To check the different models performance, in the dashboard upper part:

 - Watch the charts under Engines performance.